-In 2013 and 2015, Hillary was named one of the “Top 50 Most Influential Women in Business” by Long Island Business News.
+In 2013 and 2015, Hillary was named one of the “Top 50 Most Influential Women in Business” by Long Island Business News (LIBN.)
 This prestigious award recognizes the significant contributions of women professionals to the region’s economy and to the communities in which we do business.
-In 2015, Hillary was also selected as a “Long Island Power Woman in Business” by the Queens Courier Newspaper and Schneps Communications.
+LIBN also featured Hillary in the 2017 & 2018 Who’s Who in Women in Professional Services issues.
+In 2015, Hillary was selected as a “Long Island Power Woman in Business” by the Queens Courier Newspaper and Schneps Communications.

 Hillary was featured in Long Island Woman Magazine as the May 2014 “Meet this Long Island Woman.”
 She is Chairperson for Membership of the Nassau County Museum of Art’s Corporate Committee, an active member of the Executive Women’s Golf Association of Long Island as well as the Long Island Association.
 Hillary is member of the 2016 class of Molloy College’s The Energeia Partnership, a leadership academy dedicated to identifying and addressing the serious, complex and multi-dimensional issues challenging the Long Island region.